Introduction to Permission Set Groups

 Now, Permission Set Groups allow bundles of permissions to be assigned to a User.
 They fill the gap between monolithic Profiles and atomistic Permission Sets.

-The New Permission Architecture
+Your Permission Architecture

 In the illustration above, Bob has been assigned the Marketing Profile.
 This Profile only includes the basic permissions needed for any Marketing User.
 Bob is a member of the Advertising Team, and so he has been assigned the Permission Set Group for that team.
 Lastly, Bob runs analytics for Marketing, so he has been assigned the Permission Set for Einstein Analytics to cover this special case.

 An Admin or Security Officer can look at this structure and see by inspection that Bob’s permissions are correct.
 The complexity of the Profile object is unpacked into a more human readable structure based on Permission Sets and Permission Set Groups.
-Your new permission architecture should emphasize clarity, context, and meaning.
+Your permission architecture should emphasize clarity, context, and meaning.

 So How Do We Get There?